Waltham Forest, Enfield and Kingston have each been awarded around £30m to make their boroughs as cycle friendly as

 Waltham Forest’s plans are the most radical of the three boroughs.
 They’re also the most holistic and thought-through – and while many local residents expressed concern at the beginning of the trials in Walthamstow Village, 60% of respondents said they were in support by the end.
 Waltham Forest's projects include a mix of tracks on main roads across the area in a network running north-south and east-west, and residential areas in between treated as "modal filter cells" with through motor vehicle traffic removed using strategically-placed bollards, planters etc. On top of that, the borough is investing heavily in secure cycle parking at tube and rail stations, and on residential streets.

-In Kingston, only one scheme has gone into construction, for cycle lanes on the busy Portsmouth Road.
-Worryingly, initial proposals showed a cycle lane separated from motor traffic by nothing more than a white line, for the considerable majority of the route.
+In Kingston, only one major scheme has been finished - a bidirectional cycle track on the busy Portsmouth Road.
+Initial proposals showed a cycle lane separated from motor traffic by nothing more than a white line, for the considerable majority of the route.
 Campaigners were dissapointed but following a consultation process and the concerted efforts of our local group, Kingston Cycling Campaign in early 2015, Kingston Council have revised proposals for the Portsmouth Road mini Holland scheme.
-And the result is a fantastic two-way track along the river.
+And the result is fantastic route along the river.